-The increased amount of greenhouse gasses in the atmosphere has resulted in global warming.
+The increased amount of greenhouse gases in the atmosphere has resulted in global warming.
 The world's rising temperature is causing the earth's climate to change catastrophically.
-Rising sea levels, unpredictable precipitation patterns, and other extreme weather events are results of climate that threaten the future of our planet.
+Rising sea levels, unpredictable precipitation patterns, and other extreme weather events are the results of climate that threaten the future of our planet.

 Other than carbon offsetting, we can improve air quality by planting trees.
 Trees can absorb pollutants and intercept particulate matter, slowing or stopping them.
 The oxygen that they release also makes for cleaner and safer air.

 Trees are a crucial component of the ecosystem; they provide food and habitat for some wildlife.
 Some wild plants like ferns, climbers, and orchids thrive best in a forest environment.
 Cutting down forests displaces native plant and animal species, putting biodiversity at risk.

 There are about 1 million animal and plant species in the world facing the threat of extinction.
 And 80% of land-dwelling animals live in the world’s forests.
 Sustainably managed forests protect biodiversity.
 A brand that plants a tree for every item sold helps to ensure the survival of wildlife.

 Trees are an essential economic resource.
 They provide a wide range of consumer products like paper, furniture, toilet paper, food, and so on.
 Forests also provide 76 million tonnes of the world’s food.
 In developed countries, they extract 25% of medicinal drugs from plants.